idkjs/reason-confV3/README.md

 This is a big refactor where we remove interop for gatsby files we convertered to reason.
 First step is to convert layouts/index.js to reason.
 Remember that gatsby still needs this so we have to pass it something.
 Do that by exporting the bucklescript index.re file from layouts/index.js after converting index.js => index.re.

 1. Create a file `layouts/layoutIndex.re` which well contain conversions for the js we currently have in layouts/index.js.
 Then in `layouts/index.js` we will export the default object from `./layoutIndex` which is the wrapReasonForJs version of our index.re file.
 This should give gatsby what it wants.

+## Header with Nav Links

+1.  create gatsby-node.js to modify webpack config (for using sass?).
+2.  create header component
+3.  create header css